West Hills Christian Church exists to be, “all things to all people” (1 Cor. 9:19-23). We do that in three ways:

 Baptism & Communion: Our tradition upholds two ordinances as essential for faith and practice: baptism & communion.

-Baptism: Baptism is immersion into water of a believer who professes Jesus Christ as Lord and wishes to identify as Christ’s follower and wants to join the Church.
+Baptism: Baptism is an immersion into the water of a believer who professes Jesus Christ as Lord and wishes to identify as Christ’s follower and wants to join the Church.
 Baptism symbolizes the death, burial, and resurrection of Jesus.
 The believer is immersed, marking their death and burial to sin, and is raised as a new creation in Christ.
 (Mark 16:16; Acts 2:38; Rom 6:1-6; Col 2:9-12; Gal 3:26-27; 1 Peter 3:21)

 Communion: We observe Communion (or the Lord’s Supper) weekly to reenact the moment Jesus instituted this meal with his disciples.
 The bread and juice are symbols of Christ’s body and blood.
 At communion, we partake together as a body to give thanks and remember that Christ is our Savior and the Savior of the World.
 (Matt 26:17-19; 1 Cor 11:23-25)